How is Carbon Stored in Living Things?

 In animals, carbon is stored in a variety of ways, including as fat, glycogen, and structural molecules like collagen and keratin.
 Marine organisms like coral reefs and mollusks also play an important role in carbon storage, as they build shells and skeletons from calcium carbonate,

-which contains carbon.
 The authors also discuss the importance of understanding carbon storage in living things for mitigating climate change.

 By sequestering carbon in living organisms, we can reduce the amount of CO2 in the atmosphere, which is one of the main drivers of global warming.